How Watson Health Cloud Deploys Applications with Kubernetes

 Here is a snapshot of Watson Care Manager, running inside a Kubernetes cluster:

 Before deploying an app, a user must create a worker node cluster.
-I can create a cluster using the kubectl cli commands or create it froma Bluemix dashboard.
+I can create a cluster using the kubectl cli commands or create it from the IBM Cloud dashboard.